project-kaat/ctf-writeups/niteCTF2021/Lost Dungeon/README.md

 ## The spawning thing

 From this point, I spent a couple of hours just tinkering around with the game files.
-I thought, that I needed me to spawn on the hidden level to get the flag and tried to achieve this in various ways.
+I thought, that I needed to spawn on the hidden level to get the flag and tried to achieve this in various ways.
 No matter, how I did it, I was always getting the same "spawned in the wrong place" message.
-I took a short break and realised one possibility: **there is respawn logic in the GameManager class**.
+I took a short break and realised one possibility: **there is spawn logic in the GameManager class, so there might be respawn logic**.
 Feeling like a total idiot, I went back to the files and found this:

 ```C#